digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 04: Create Group & User for SonarQube

+Now, We need to create a system user and group for SonarQube service.

 **Create a group named "sonar"**

+First create a system group which named with "sonar"

 ```bash
 sudo groupadd sonar
 ```

-**Create a user named "sonaer" and into "sonar" group with directory access**
+**Create a user named "sonar" and into "sonar" group with directory access**

+Then, Create an user and the add user into the group with directory permission to the /opt/ directory.

 ```bash
 sudo useradd -c "SonarQube - User" -d /opt/sonarqube/ -g sonar sonar
 ```

-Provide user & group directory permission to "/opt/sonarqube/"****
+Provide user & group directory ownership to "/opt/sonarqube/"****

 ```bash
 sudo chown sonar:sonar /opt/sonarqube/ -R